 - Logical thinking: Computer algorithms rely on logic.
 Computer and information research scientists must have a talent for reasoning.

 - Math skills: Computer and information research scientists must have knowledge of advanced math and other technical topics that are critical in computing.

 The average pay for computer and information research scientists, including artificial intelligence specialists, in the United States ranges from $69,990 to $189,780 as of May 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of computer and information research scientists is projected to grow 19 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment of computer and information research scientists, including artificial intelligence specialists, is projected to grow 16 percent from 2018 to 2028, much faster than the average for all occupations.

 The research and development work of computer and information research scientists turns ideas into industry-leading technology.
 As demand for new and better technology grows, demand for computer scientists will grow as well.

-Most computer and information research scientists need a master’s degree in computer science or a related field, such as computer engineering.
+Most computer and information research scientists, including artificial intelligence specialists, need a master’s degree in computer science or a related field, such as computer engineering, artificial intelligence, or robotics.
 A master’s degree usually requires 2 to 3 years of study after earning a bachelor’s degree in a computer-related field, such as computer science or information systems.